 I Have Mice In Walls But Not In House.
 What Do I Do?

 If you are sure that mice are in your walls but NOT in the house then you should be following a mouse control process.
-Set some traps, clear away food and store it correctly, close mice entry points.
+Set some traps, clear away food, and store it correctly, close mice entry points.
+Dealing with mice in walls is a challenge, but not impossible!

 One question needs to be asked.
 Are you sure the mice are not in your house too?
 Whilst they can be very noisy, mice can also be very quiet (ever heard the saying as quiet as a mouse?)
 I suggest that you check around your home for evidence of mice activity.